1:500 3d-print

 What will I learn?

-1. You will get an overview of work safety in general and specific work safety rules
+1. You will receive an overview of the Raplab and its infrastructure

-2. You will get a refresher in first aid with a particular focus on ETH procedures
+3. You will get a refresher in first aid

-3. You will understand best practices for creating a safe work environment
+4. You will understand best practices for a safe work environment

 How do I complete the course?

-To complete this course, users must pass the Moodle quiz after studying the learning material below.
+Users must pass the Moodle quiz after studying the learning material below to complete this course.

 Learning Material